namans1999/flask-docker/Readme.md

 ## Dockerization with CI/CD Pipeline
-Dockerized a Flask Application with a pipeline that pushes the Docker Image to ECR.
+Dockerized a Flask Application with a pipeline that pushes the Docker Image to ECR.<br>
-Python - Flask - Docker - Jenkins - AWS ECR
+### Python - Flask - Docker - Jenkins - AWS ECR

 ## Workflow
  1. Dockerize a simple Hello World Flask Application